 At the local level, the ESG challenges specific to your company may also require radical changes to your company culture and operations.
 OKRs as a method have been designed with transformative goals in mind and requires you to think big and aim for “moonshots”.
 This enables you to gain the most value from your execution by evolving your capabilities to meet the goal.
 In addition, the tracking mechanism of OKRs in the form of key results ensures that these big goals are grounded in an accountable plan of action.
 OKRs solve the problem of thinking and dreaming big while simultaneously having a tangible plan of action.

-2. OKRs align your team toward ESG execution
+2. OKRs align your team toward ESG goal attainment

 To solve this, OKRs can build alignment toward ESG goals by creating a clear line of sight across all directions:

 - Vertical line of sight: OKRs allow your team to see how their department and function contribute directly to company goals.
-When it comes to ESG, they will be able to see how their actions contribute to key ESG metrics.
+When it comes to ESG goals, they'll be able to see how their actions contribute to key ESG metrics.

 - Horizontal line of sight: Instead of seeing other teams as distinct and perhaps competing departments, OKRs connect each group together and provide transparency into how they all work towards the company’s goals.